African musicians awarded in Senegal at annual ceremony

 The four-day event culminated Sunday evening at an awards ceremony on the outskirts of Senegal’s capital, Dakar, and included performances from some of Africa’s most popular musicians such as Nigeria’s P-Square and Tiwa Savage, Mali’s Rokia Kone and Senegalese singers, Youssou N’dour and Baaba Maal.

-Ivorian singer Didi B won best song of the year for his rendition of “Tala.”
+Ivorian singer Didi B won best song of the year for his rap song “Tala.”
 Ascending the stage in front of a boisterous audience, he thanked his colleagues and said it was his first award of the year.

 “I dedicate it to my mother and my fans,” the Ivorian rapper, singer and songwriter said.